Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ---
-description: This document is the reference of the YAML grammar used for describing the pipelines of Semaphore 2.0 projects.
+description: This document is the reference for YAML grammar used to describe Semaphore 2.0 project pipelines.
 ---

 # Pipeline YAML Reference

-This document is the reference of the YAML grammar used for describing the pipelines of Semaphore 2.0 projects.
+This document details YAML grammar used for describing the pipelines of Semaphore 2.0 projects.

-The core properties of a Semaphore pipeline configuration file are `blocks`, which appear only once at the beginning of a YAML file, `task`, which can appear multiple times, `jobs`, which can also be repeated, and `promotions` that is optional and can appear only once.
+The core properties of a Semaphore pipeline configuration file are `blocks`, which appear only once at the beginning of a YAML file, `tasks`, which can appear multiple times, `jobs`, which can also be repeated, and `promotions` that are optional and can appear only once.

-Each Semaphore pipeline configuration file has a mandatory preface, which consists of properties `version`, `name` and `agent`.
+Each Semaphore pipeline configuration file has a mandatory preface, which consists of the properties `version`, `name`, and `agent`.

 ## Properties